thisisagile/easy/README.md

     .then(j => new this.ctor(j));

 The `reject()` method is used to reject the chain, so it will not execute any of its following statements.
 The `reject()` method accept any error type.
 A special case is made for `when().not.isValid`.
 This statement validates the subject of the `when`, and reject with the results (an instance of `Results`) if no parameter is passed to `reject()`.

+## Authentication and Authorization
+Access to endpoints is configured using the `@requires` decorator group.
+If multiple decorators are added, all conditions must be met to access the endpoint.

+To use these decorators, the generic `security` middleware must be loaded first.
+In most cases, it should be added to the `pre` list of handlers of a service.
+The security middleware takes an optional configuration object, which is documented [in code](src/express/SecurityHandler.ts).